kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Go inside the Cantina, turn on solo mode and swap to MC to talk to the czerka guy.
   - *Stay on the right side of the group of people to avoid a cutscene.*
 - Leave with Kreia and transition back to the Czerka area: 2,2
 - Solo Mode, swap to MC and run to the apartments at the end of the area.
+  - *For this next dialog with Opo Chano, do not speak to him as Kreia as we won't get the alignment points.*
-- Open the middle door and threaten Opo: 1,2x-
+- Open the middle door and threaten Opo: 1,2x- (-4 Alignment Points, Alignment Points so far = 17)
 - Enter Czerka, speak to B4-D4: 2,1,1
 - 1x- until we gain control of B4-D4.
 - Head to Czerka with the Information Terminal: 2,3
 - Enter Czerka and speak to Jana Lorso: 1x-